What is osteopathy?

 Most major extended health insurance providers have an established relationship with Osteopathy BC and accept members as qualified providers.
 You must consult your specific plan for details.
 Elaine is a member of Osteopathy BC so if your plan covers osteopathy a receipt will be provided that you can submit to your insurance provider.

-No, you do not need to consult your doctor prior to seeing an osteopathic practitioner.
-However, some insurance providers may require a doctor’s referral for osteopathic treatment to be covered.
+No, you do not need to consult your medical practitioner prior to seeing an osteopathic practitioner.
+However, some insurance providers may require a referral for osteopathic treatment to be covered.
 Please check your policy for details.